 5.3.4.3 Usage of ToS Traffic Class for Traffic Identification

 The following is a simplified call flow when using the ToS Traffic Class for Traffic Identification, meaning, only the Type of Service field is used within a SDF Filter.
-The Type of Service (ToS) is an 8-bit field within the IP header (both IPv4 and IPv6) that can be used as DiffServ Code Point (DSCP) value [29] and for ECN marking [30].
+The Type of Service (ToS) is an 8-bit field within the IP header (both IPv4 and IPv6) that can be used as DiffServ Code Point (DSCP) value [D] and for ECN marking [30].

 It is assumed here that the QoS flow should be used (e.g. for Premium QoS) as described in TS 26.512, Annex A.